OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Test-PSSessionConfigurationFile.md

 ### System.String

-You can pipe a session configuration file path to `Test-PSSessionConfigurationFile`.
+You can pipe a session configuration file path to this cmdlet.

 ## OUTPUTS

 ### System.Boolean

 ## NOTES

+This cmdlet is only available on Windows platforms.

 ## RELATED LINKS